nhhoang96/CoF-CoT/README.md

 ```

 # Final Experiments (June 7th)

-See run_query.sh for the completed sets of scripts to run.
+See run_query.sh for the completed sets of scripts to run (all arguments)

 (1) Main Experiments:

 _Zero-shot Experiments_